HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Appendix 1 - Toolbox Details

 \subsubsection{Beta coefficient display maps}

 The fourth display viewer, Beta coefficient display maps (Figure \ref{fig:covEffectViewer}), shows the estimated maps of the beta coefficients and their linear combinations.
 These displays allow users to view the covariate effects within the estimated brain networks and identify locations in the networks that show significant covariate effects.
 Hypothesis tests can be performed using the inference procedure described in Section 2.4 and test results can be shown in the display viewer.
-The resulting maps are shown by Z-score, and can be thresholded using the slider bar or by specifying an exact threshold value.
-As an example, Figure \ref{fig:covEffectViewer} shows HINT visualization of the Z-score map thresholded at the absolute value of 3 for testing the treatment effects in the fMRI data set.
-For comparison purpose, Figure \ref{fig:DRcompare} displays the corresponding thresholded Z-score map based on the existing dual regression method.
-Compared with dual regression, HINT shows more significant treatment effects in relevant regions in the network and identifies treatment effects in more voxels in the network.
-This is because HINT has higher statistical power in detecting covariate effects than dual regression by formally modeling covariate effects in ICA decomposition \citep{shi2016}.
+The resulting maps are shown by Z-score, and can be thresholded using the slider bar or by specifying an exact threshold.
+As an example, Figure \ref{fig:DRcompare} shows the Z-score thresholded at 1.96 for testing the treatment effects in the example data set.
+For comparison purpose, Figure \ref{fig:DRcompare} also displays the corresponding Z-score map for testing treatment effects based on TC-GICA.
+The effect estimates using TC-GICA are more spatially dispersed than those estimated using hc-ICA, for example the second slice in Figure \ref{fig:DRcompare} shows a large area of activation in the frontal region of the brain.
+These spatially dispersed estimates are indicative of noiser estimates from TC-GICA.
+On the other hand, HINT shows more significant treatment effects within the relevant regions in the network.
+Thus, by formally modeling covariate effects in the ICA decomposition, HINT provides more accurate estimates and demonstrates higher statistical power in detecting covariate effects than TC-GICA.